thetatoken/theta-edgecloud-chatbot-example/README.md

-# Theta Chatbot Example
+# Theta EdgeCloud Chatbot Example

-This project provides a working Chatbot example using [Theta Edge Cloud](https://www.thetaedgecloud.com).
+This project provides a working Chatbot example using [ThetaEdge Cloud](https://www.thetaedgecloud.com).
 It is implemented using React and Vite.<br><br>

 ## Getting Started